henter/yokubi/src/Section1/Part2/Lesson19.md

 # Questions with か

-Questions in are formed with tone of voice, and they sometimes end with か or の also depending on the politeness level.
+Questions in Japanese are formed with tone of voice, and they sometimes end with か or の also depending on the politeness level.

 This lesson will cover yes/no questions with か.
 We'll cover "wh"-questions and の questions later.